-Discover the Human Body Introduction to Anatomy and Physiology BIO 210 This Goal focuses on explaining key principles that impact the structure, function and regulation of human body systems and using mathematical concepts to solve problems in the healthcare workplace.
-Evaluate Popular Psychology This Goal focuses on analyzing popular psychology Introduction to Psychology by applying scientific principles and utilizing PSY 108 psychosocial knowledge in real-world situations.
-Examine Ethical Perspectives Introduction to Philosophy PHL 210 This Goal focuses on important figures, traditions and concepts in moral philosophy as well as the analysis, critique and construction of ethical arguments.
-Experience Art This Goal focuses on the analysis of art history, Introduction to Humanities I artistic style and composition, and on effectively FAS 201 presenting ideas using technology.
-Experiment with Psychology This Goal focuses on calculating and evaluating data, Research II Scientific Investigation exploring scientific processes and conducting PSY 224 experiments in the field of psychology.
-Explore Writing This Goal focuses on analyzing and writing about World Literature: I Foundations of Culture literature from a variety of countries, cultures and LIT 201 time periods.
-Leverage Business Tools Introduction to Business OL 110 This Goal focuses on crucial business skills, including performing calculations in a spreadsheet, writing effective business communications, and developing solutions to business problems.
-Interact Effectively in the Workplace This Goal focuses on the role of human resource Human Relations in Administration management in the workplace and developing active OL 125 listening skills.
-Own Your Healthcare Career This Goal focuses on owning one's career, using Business Communications social media responsibly and effectively, and ENG 220 articulating career goals.
-Plan for Success Success Strategies for Online SNHU 107 This Goal focuses on skills that are vital for effective learning, including reflecting on past learning experiences, giving and receiving feedback, and using the web to find authoritative information.
-Solve Problems in the Workplace This Goal focuses on generating original solutions to Principles of Management practical problems in the workplace and the process OL 215 of locating and using reliable information.
+Discover the Human Body This Goal focuses on explaining key principles that Introduction to Anatomy and Physiology impact the structure, function and regulation of human body systems and using mathematical BIO 210 concepts to solve problems in the healthcare workplace.
+Evaluate Popular Psychology This Goal focuses on analyzing popular psychology by applying scientific principles and utilizing Introduction to Psychology psychosocial knowledge in real-world situations.
+PSY 108 Examine Ethical Perspectives This Goal focuses on important figures, traditions and concepts in moral philosophy as well as the Introduction to Philosophy analysis, critique and construction of ethical PHL 210 arguments.
+Experience Art This Goal focuses on the analysis of art history, Introduction to Humanities I artistic style and composition, and on effectively presenting ideas using technology.
+FAS 201 Experiment with Psychology This Goal focuses on calculating and evaluating data, Research II Scientific Investigation exploring scientific processes and conducting experiments in the field of psychology.
+PSY 224 on per intense in the note of per one logy.
+Explore Writing This Goal focuses on analyzing and writing about World Literature: I Foundations of Culture literature from a variety of countries, cultures and time periods.
+LIT 201 Leverage Business Tools This Goal focuses on crucial business skills, including Introduction to Business performing calculations in a spreadsheet, writing effective business communications, and developing OL 110 solutions to business problems.
+Interact Effectively in the Workplace This Goal focuses on the role of human resource Human Relations in Administration management in the workplace and developing active listening skills.
+OL 125 instelling skins.
+Own Your Healthcare Career This Goal focuses on owning one's career, using Business Communications social media responsibly and effectively, and articulating career goals.
+ENG 220 articulating tareer goals.
+Plan for Success This Goal focuses on skills that are vital for effective Success Strategies for Online learning, including reflecting on past learning experiences, giving and receiving feedback, and using SNHU 107 the web to find authoritative information.
+Solve Problems in the Workplace This Goal focuses on generating original solutions to Principles of Management practical problems in the workplace and the process of locating and using reliable information.
+OL 215 or rocating and asing remadic information.